xiagon01/graal/docs/reference-manual/languages/ruby/options.md

 `--ruby.option=value` from any launcher.
 You can omit `=value` to set to `true`.

 Available options and documentation can be seen with `--help:languages`.
-Additionally set `--help:expert` and `--help:internal` to see those categories of options.
-All options all experimental and subject to change at any time.
+Additionally set `--help:expert` and `--help:internal` to see those categories of options. **Warning:** All options are experimental and subject to change at any time.
+Experimental features might never be included in a production version, or might change significantly before being considered production-ready.

 Options can also be set as JVM system properties, where they have a prefix `polyglot.ruby.`.
 For example `--vm.Dpolyglot.ruby.cexts.remap=true`, or via